axialeaa/DoormatCarpetExtension/README.md

 * Additional notes:
   * Must be a non-negative number

-## monstersSpawnInPeaceful
-Hostile mobs can passively spawn in peaceful mode.
-"true" entirely matches easy mode behavior.
-"below_surface" ensures that there is always a roof above the spawning location of a mob.
-"below_sea" ensures that the spawning location of the mob is below y = 63.
-"unnatural" removes the capability for natural and chunk generation spawns.
-* Type: `PeacefulMonstersMode`
-* Default value: `false`
-* Suggested options: `false`, `true`, `below_surface`, `below_sea`, `unnatural`
-* Categories: `SURVIVAL`, `EXPERIMENTAL`, `DOORMAT`
-* Additional notes:
-  * `below_surface` utilises the `MOTION_BLOCKING_NO_LEAVES` heightmap algorithm.
-  * Due to how baked-in the peaceful mob system is, this rule modifies a <strong>LOT</strong> of classes.
-If I've missed something, report it to me via the Github issues page.

 ## mossSpreadToCobblestone
 Moss can convert nearby cobblestone to mossy cobblestone when fertilized.
 This feature is controlled through `doormat/worldgen/configured_feature/mossy_cobblestone_patch.json`.